Bitcoin has been around for a few years now. Has it lived up to its hype?

 3. Bitcoin is a convenient way to transfer money.
 In the early days of Bitcoin, it didn't take long to process transactions as the puzzles solved by the computers (to create the coins and process transactions) were rather short.
 You could transfer Bitcoin in a matter of seconds across the planet.
 However, as it became harder and harder to mine the Bitcoins, it also takes longer and longer to decode these transactions.
 As a result, it can take 20 minutes to an hour to consummate a Bitcoin transaction.

 Arguably, this is probably easier than a wire transfer, but it still isn't at the level where you could use this in place of your Visa or MasterCard to make a purchase.
 The idea that we'd all be buying our groceries and paying for our gasoline with Bitcoin has long ago gone by the wayside.
-If Bitcoin has any use in transferring money it's only in huge sums to make search transfer times worthwhile.
+If Bitcoin has any use in transferring money it's only in huge sums to make such transfer times worthwhile.

 4. Bitcoin is less expensive to use than other alternatives.
 The corallary problem with using Bitcoin is it can cost $20 or more to process a single transaction.
 Obviously, you're not paying for your cup of Starbucks with Bitcoin if the cost of the transaction is 4 to 10 times more than the object you're paying for.
 Again, perhaps early on in the Bitcoin universe it would have been possible to consummate these transactions quickly and inexpensively.
 But today, the amount of computing power needed to process even one transaction is rather significant.